 RRSP accounts are a great way to save money for retirement.
-A little less great than the TFSA typically, but still great nonetheless.
+A little less great than the TFSA for more people, but still great nonetheless.
 As my previous posts have made clear, I love using RRSPs to fund periods of low income in your typical working life: childcare, a sabbatical, education upgrading, job loss, and so on.

-These "working-life" withdrawals would obviously make dents in your RRSP value and eat into your total return potential.
+These working-life withdrawals would obviously make dents in your RRSP value and eat into your total return potential.
 This is because compounding interest is a truly powerful force.
-At 6%, your money doubles every 12 years without any new contributions. $10,000 today turns into $80,000 thirty-five years from now.
+At 6% annual return, your money doubles every 12 years without any new contributions. $10,000 today grows into $80,000 thirty-five years from now.

 Clearly if you withdraw $40,000 from RRSPs in your late 20s to help you stay at home with the kids, you are missing out on a potential $300,000+ at retirement.
 But I want to tell you it doesn't matter.

-As long as you are watching your spending always, withdraw only at low tax rates, and you continue to contribute to your TFSA accounts meeting your retirement math numbers, you will be OK.
+As long as you are watching your spending always, withdraw only at low tax rates, and you continue to contribute to your TFSA accounts meeting your retirement math numbers, you will be on track for retirement.

 The Big Tax RRIF Off

 Remember how I keep telling you to reinvest that RRSP tax refund because it's just a temporary loan?
-Well, like the big bad wolf, when you're old the government comes back again to huff and puff and blow your RRSP down--collecting their share of taxes in the process.
+Well, like the big bad wolf, when you're old the government comes back again to huff and puff and blow your RRSP down—collecting their share of taxes due in the process.

-The year you turn 71, you must convert your RRSP accounts into RRIF accounts.
+The year you turn 71 you must convert your RRSP accounts into a RRIF account.
 They're basically the same thing except you can't contribute to the RRIF and you have to withdraw a mandatory minimum percentage of your account value at the start of each year.
 That percentage increases yearly.

 At 71, you must withdraw 5.28% of your portfolio value on January 1.
 At 75 it's up to 5.82%.
 At 80 years old it's up to 6.82%.
 At 90 it's 11.92%.
 You will notice this is way higher than the 20x Rule withdrawal rate of 5%.
-That's because the GoC wants to whittle down that fully taxed account as fast as possible so they collect their taxes.
+That's because the government wants you to whittle down that account as fast as possible so they collect their taxes.

 Limit the Size of Your RRSP

-If you target a RRSP/RRIF income of say $30,000 each when you turn 65, you only need to save about $325/month per RRSP account starting at 30 years old (one for you, one for your partner).
-At that income rate compared to portfolio value, you will both be well into your 80s before mandatory minimum withdrawals start forcing you to take more than you need.
+If you target a RRSP/RRIF income of say $30,000 each when you turn 65, you only need to save about $325 a month per RRSP account starting at 30 years old (one for you, one for your partner).
+Comparing that income expectation to your RRSP value, you will both be well into your 80s before mandatory minimum withdrawals start forcing you to withdraw more than you need.

 Better still, just max your TFSAs first and save the balance in your RRSP.
 You can almost never go wrong with this strategy.
-TFSA contributions are capped at $5,500/year ($458/month), so if you are single and have a $750/month savings goal, simply make the remaining $292/month contribution to your RRSP.
+TFSA contributions are currently capped at $5,500 per year ($458 monthly).
+If you are single and have a $750 per month savings goal, fill the TFSA and make the remaining $292 monthly contribution to your RRSP.

-Your total withdrawal amount at 20x Rule is $53,400 for these accounts, but you will start withdrawals at 7.2% from the smaller RRSP account to try chew it down first while withdrawing just 3.6% from your TFSA allowing some more growth there.
+Using the above example, your total withdrawal amount at 20x Rule is $53,400 for these accounts.
+However, for tax reasons you will start withdrawals at 7.2% from the smaller RRSP account to try chew it down first while withdrawing just 3.6% from your TFSA allowing some more growth there.